Jan. 23, 2023

 Drug-induced hypertension is a major risk factor for stroke.
 Several drugs can induce hypertension; those that are well known for this effect are: nonsteroidal anti-inflammatory drugs, erythropoietin, cyclosporin, corticosteroids, and sympathomimetic drugs.
 Use of these drugs may result in intracerebral hemorrhage.

 Drug-induced hypotension can be mediated by a fall in cardiac output or direct myocardial depression.
 Postural hypotension may result in syncope, and the patient may recover consciousness promptly with no cerebrovascular sequelae.
 A sudden major fall of blood pressure may cause localized necrosis of the gray as well as the white matter at the boundary zones ("water sheds") between major arterial territories.
 Elderly subjects with atherosclerotic disease of cerebral arteries are liable to suffer a major stroke during a sustained hypotensive episode.
 Moderate but sustained hypotension may lead to diffuse neuronal loss in the cerebral cortex.
+High mean blood pressure on admission, excessive drug-induced blood pressure reduction, and larger hemorrhage may be risk factors for development of asymptomatic acute ischemic lesions, which may be coincidentally found by brain MRI obtained during the acute phase, but their clinical significance has yet to be determined (21).

 Although antihypertensive drugs protect the brain against harmful effects of prolonged hypertension, cerebral ischemia may occur during antihypertensive treatment under the following circumstances: